 Participants in this study are Spanish speakers and when speaking English, they tend to transfer their way to stress sentences to English.
-The resulting common pronunciation is even sentence rhythm, "without the typical prominences of English, making understanding difficult for English listeners" (Coe, p.
-91).
-Consequently, acoustic clues that convey meaning and structure-resulting from emphasizing stressed syllables in focus words- are not evident and thus, "English listeners find it difficult to understand because they cannot so easily decode the structure" (p.95).
-Moreover, the narrowed pitch range used by Spanish speakers may make them sound bored or monotonous.
+The resulting common pronunciation is even sentence rhythm, "without the typical prominences of English, making understanding difficult for resulting from emphasizing stressed syllables in focus words- are not evident and thus, "English listeners find it difficult to understand because they cannot so easily decode the structure" (p.95).